 Polyacetylinic alcohol, another compound found in ginseng, retards cell reproduction in tumours and increases the effectiveness of the drug mitomycin (Mutamycin) in the treatment of stomach cancer.

 Ginsenosides have been found to induce cell differentiation, a prelude to natural cell death, in human leukaemia cells.
 Clinical studies have found that ginseng protects cells in the digestive tract from injury during radiation therapy.
 A study of 1,987 people concluded that regular ginseng use lowers the risk of developing many types of cancer.

 Chronic fatigue and stamina

 Ginseng has been shown to increase natural killer (NK) cells in those with chronic fatigue or AIDS.
-Regarding stamina during exercise, one study found that participants who took 200 milligrammes of a standardised 7 percent P. ginseng for three weeks experienced an increase in their heart rate and they were able to sustain aerobic exercise for a longer period.
-Although the results were not significant, ginseng may offer some benefit to those with fatigue or who engage in regular exercise.
+Regarding endurance during exercise, one study found that participants who took 200 milligrammes of a standardised 7 percent P. ginseng for three weeks experienced an increase in their heart rate and they were able to sustain aerobic exercise for a more extended period.
+Although the results were not significant, ginseng may offer some benefit to those with fatigue or who engage in regular activity.

-In one study, conducted over a period of eight to nine weeks, a group of individuals treated with 400 milligrammes of P. ginseng daily showed significant improvement in abstract thinking.
+In one study, conducted throughout eight to nine weeks, a group of individuals treated with 400 milligrammes of P. ginseng daily showed significant improvement in abstract thinking.
 Other studies have found that treatment with ginseng improved the ability to complete a detail-oriented editing task and to perform mental arithmetic, and improved memory, attention, concentration, and the general ability to cope.

 In one study, young healthy college students who took 100 milligrammes of ginseng experienced an improvement in rapid visual information processing and the speed at which they were able to subtract numbers.